USED255/Annotations2Sub/README.md

 A script that converts Youtube Annotations into ASS(Sub Station Alpha V4) subtitles file

 positional arguments:
-  File or videoId       Multiple files that need to be converted or
+  File or videoId       File path of multiple files to be converted, or multiple
-                        videoId's that need to be previewed or generated for Youtube videos
+                        Youtube videoId to be previewed, generated, Annotations file downloaded from Internet Archive

 optional arguments:
   -h, --help            show this help message and exit